contao/docs-archive/en/cookbook/custom-module/part1.md

 ##Module icon

 Now, the most pleasant part of our module development.
-Let’s put an icon into a html folder (as we defined in the config), so it will be visible in the backend and please the eye
+Let’s put an icon into the html/ folder (as we defined in the config), so it will be visible in the backend and please the eye

 [Click to download icon.](http://blog.qzminski.com/wp-content/uploads/2010/04/icon.gif)